Soekarno–Hatta International Airport: Design

-The airport's terminal 1 and 2 were designed by Paul Andreu, a French architect who also designed Paris–Charles de Gaulle Airport.
-One of the characteristics of the airport is the incorporation of the local architecture into the design and the presence of tropical gardens between the waiting lounges.
+The airport's terminals 1 and 2 were designed by Paul Andreu, a French architect who also designed Paris–Charles de Gaulle Airport.
+One of the characteristics of the airport is the incorporation of local architecture into the design and the presence of tropical gardens between the waiting lounges.
 These unique characteristics earned the airport the 1995 Aga Khan Award for Architecture.
-The runways run northeast–southwest.
+The runways run northeast-southwest.
 There are three parallel runways, two on the north side and one on the south side.
 The airport terminal took the plan of spanning fan, with the main entrances of terminals connected to a series of waiting and boarding pavilions via corridors.
 These waiting and boarding pavilions are connected to the airplanes through boarding bridges.
-Terminal 1 is on the southern side of the airport, while Terminal 2 and 3 are on the north side.
+Terminal 1 is on the southern side of the airport, while Terminals 2 and 3 are on the north side.

 The airport concept is described as "garden within the airport" or "airport in the garden", as tropical decorative and flower plants fill the spaces between corridors, waiting and boarding pavilions.
 The boarding pavilions demonstrate local Indonesian vernacular architecture, particularly the roof, in the Javanese stepped-roof pendopo and joglo style.
 The interior design displays the diversity of Indonesian art and culture, with ethnic decorative elements taken from wooden carvings of Java, Bali, Sumatra, Dayak, Toraja to Papua.
 Another example is the railings of stairs, doors, and gates, which show the kala-makara (giant head and mythical fish-elephant creature) theme typical in ancient Indonesian temples such as Borobudur.
 Terminal 3, however, has a different architectural style—unlike the ethnic-inspired Indonesian vernacular architecture of terminals 1 and 2, terminal 3 uses the contemporary modern style of large glass windows with metal frames and columns.